hmagalhaes/pencil/templates/guiprototype/README.md

 A simple Zip file containg some specific files organized in a determined structure.
 _Tip: Only some files are determined, must of them are up to the template writer._

+**Download!**
+Builded packages are in the "dist" folder.
+Give it a try.

 How to build
 -------------